libsigcplusplus/libsigcplusplus/README.md

+# libsigc++
-# libsigc++ : The Typesafe Callback Framework for C++
+Typesafe Callback Framework for C++

-## Introduction
+# Introduction

-libsigc++ implements a typesafe callback system for standard C++.
+libsigc++ (a.k.a. libsigcplusplus) implements a typesafe callback system for standard C++.
 It allows you to define signals and to connect those signals to any callback function, either global or a member function, regardless of whether it is static or virtual.

 libsigc++ is used by gtkmm to wrap the GTK signal system.
 It does not